AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/bynder-modules.md

 product-area: workfront-integrations;documents
 keywords: connector
 navigation-topic: apps-and-their-modules
-title: Bynder modules
+title: [!DNL Bynder] modules
-description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!UICONTROL Bynder], as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Bynder], as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: e4dc9588-334a-41a3-85d1-996cb819c3fa
 ---
-# Bynder modules
+# [!DNL Bynder] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!UICONTROL Bynder], as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Bynder], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).